 Hey there folks!
-Our Creative Director & CEO is back with another article, this time going over how he handled adapting OGL / SRD5 ruleset into video games.
+Our Creative Director & CEO is back with another article, this time going over how he handled adapting Tabletop ruleset into video games.

-I've been wanting to describe the philosophy we have in adapting the OGL/SRD5 ruleset to a video game for some time now.
-As I already mentioned in previous posts, I have played through all 5 different editions of D&D in the past 30 years - and thus seen the evolution of the Ruleset over the years.
-That doesn't mean I claim to be an absolute expert though, for there are many ways to play D&D on tabletop.
+I've been wanting to describe the philosophy we have in adapting Tabletop ruleset to a video game for some time now.
+As I already mentioned in previous posts, I have played a lot of Tabletop RPGs in the past 30 years - and thus went through many rulesets over the years.
+That doesn't mean I claim to be an absolute expert though, for there are many ways to play on tabletop.
 For instance, some DMs prefer to favor roleplaying, immersion and imagination by keeping the rules behind their DM Screen, and forgoing miniatures & battle grids for the Theater of the Mind.

 As for my friends and I, we've always been playing with a player handbook for each player, a detailed character sheet and a grid with miniatures.
 We love the detail and accuracy that goes into tactical combat situations (though we also try to avoid power gaming and excessive min-maxing), which is a philosophy that will be reflected in Solasta.